CASE CAPTION |

 As Plaintiff also alleges, Defendants made repeated representations throughout the Class Period that Coinbase did not engage in proprietary trading.
 Then on September 22, 2022, the Wall Street Journal reported that Coinbase had formed a unit specifically to engage in proprietary trading and, despite its public statements, had invested $100 million in proprietary trades.
 As alleged, after both the May 10 and September 22, 2022 revelations, Coinbase’s stock price dropped in response, causing significant losses and damages to Coinbase’s investors.

 On July 20, 2023, after the Company received a Wells Notice for potential violations of the federal securities laws, and the SEC subsequently filed a complaint alleging such violations, Plaintiffs filed a second amended complaint on behalf of a putative class of investors alleging that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and Sections 11, 12 and 15 of the Securities Act.
 On September 21, 2023, Defendants filed a motion to dismiss the second amended complaint.
-Briefing on that motion concluded in December 2023 and is pending before the Court.
+On September 5, 2024, the Court denied Coinbase’s motion to dismiss in a 49-page opinion.
+The case is now in fact discovery.

 Read Amended Consolidated Class Action Complaint Here